Farrasffn/PengecekanNIlai/README.md

 # About
 A Website for checking values based on the type of number, even or odd.

-# DSA Project
+# Source
-Frontend Developer
+DSA Project - Frontend Developer